Jonnobrow/izzyandjonny.co.uk/content/_index.md

 | 19:00pm | Grazing Table, Dancing, Party Games |
 | 22:30pm | Goodbyes |

-### FAQs
+## FAQs

 > What should I wear to your wedding?

 **Please come wearing smart clothes you feel comfortable wearing in photographs.**

-The bridge will be wearing a traditional wedding dress and the groom will be wearing suit and tie.
+The Bride will be wearing a traditional wedding dress and the Groom will be wearing suit and tie.

 > When should I arrive?

-The Ceremony will be at 1.30pm so please arrive at least 20-30 minutes before this.
-We will be ready to accept the majority of our guests from **12.30pm onwards** though.
+The Ceremony will be at 1.30pm.
+Please arrive at least 20-30 minutes before this.
+We will be ready to accept guests from **12.30pm onwards** though.

 > Where can I stay nearby?